LuiseFreese/blog/teamsadvisor.md

 ### HTTP request to SharePoint or Graph?

-In our minimal viable product, we use the SharePoint list item creation as a trigger and create channels, libraries, columns, views as requested by our user.
+In our minimal lovable product, we use the SharePoint list item creation as a trigger and create channels, libraries, columns, views as requested by our user.
 I worked with both "send an HTTP request to SharePoint" actions and HTTP action towards Graph API (which I find better documented).
 The advantage of the HTTP reuqest to SharePoint is, that you do not need to register an app in Azure AD, but as we need that for all calls via Graph, this is not an argument anymore.

 ### in complex flows, follow these steps